 In keeping with the Department's zero tolerance policy:

 Perpetrators of sexual abuse shall be disciplined and/or referred for prosecution.

 Disciplinary actions on staff shall be commiserate with the nature of the acts committed.
 Staffs disciplinary history and the disciplinary actions imposed on other staff members with similar offenses and that terminations or resignations of staff who have violated the PREA policy are reported to law enforcement (unless the offense is not criminal) and any relevant licensing agency.
-(28 C.F.R. §§ 115.76 and 115.376)

-4. All instances where sexual abuse is not unfounded (whether substantiated or unsubstantiated) through an appropriate investigation, shall be reviewed by a Sexual Abuse Incident Review Team pursuant to IMPP 12-118.
-(28 C.F.R. §§ 115.86 and 115.386)
+All instances where sexual abuse is not unfounded (whether substantiated or unsubstantiated) through an appropriate investigation, shall be reviewed by a Sexual Abuse Incident Review Team

 Disciplinary sanctions for inmates